xchjason/CovidPopulationModel/README.md

     1. M: infected -> symptoms
     2. X: symptoms -> severe
     3. G: severe -> death
   - Priors(duration probability distribution of beliefs before evidence) in (lambda, sigma), (nu, tau), which represent the paramters (mean, variance) of Normal Distribution.
-Particularly, lambda is mode number of days until transition to the next compartment:
+Firstly, lambda is mode number of days until transition to the next compartment and tau is its variance.
+Secondly, nu is the mode uncertainty :
     1. M: infected -> symptoms
     2. X: symptoms -> severe
     3. G: severe -> death